-- (a) Governing law: The Notes and any non-contractual obligations arising out of or in connection with the Notes are governed by English law, save for Condition 4(a) and (c), which is governed by Spanish law. - (b) English courts: The courts of England have exclusive jurisdiction to settle any dispute (a "Dispute") arising out of or in connection with the Notes (including any non-contractual obligation arising out of or in connection with the Notes). - (c) Appropriate forum: Each of the Issuer and the Guarantor agrees that the courts of England are the most appropriate and convenient courts to settle any Dispute and, accordingly, that it will not argue to the contrary. - (d) Rights of the Noteholders to take proceedings outside England: Notwithstanding Condition 21(b) (English courts), any Noteholder may take proceedings relating to a Dispute ("Proceedings") in any other courts with jurisdiction.
-To the extent allowed by law, Noteholders may take concurrent Proceedings in any number of jurisdictions. - (e) Service of process: The Issuer and the Guarantor agree that the documents which start any Proceedings and any other documents required to be served in relation to those Proceedings may be served on it by being delivered to CEPSA UK, LTD at Audrey House, 16-20 Ely Place, London EC1N 6SN, or to such other person with an address in England or Wales and/or at such other address in England or Wales as the Issuer or the Guarantor may specify by notice in writing to the Noteholders.
+- (a) Governing law: The Notes and any non-contractual obligations arising out of or in connection with the Notes are governed by English law, save for Condition 4(a) and (c), which is governed by Spanish law. - (b) English courts: The courts of England have exclusive jurisdiction to settle any dispute (a "Dispute") arising out of or in connection with the Notes (including any non-contractual obligation arising out of or in connection with the Notes).

+- (c) Appropriate forum: Each of the Issuer and the Guarantor agrees that the courts of England are the most appropriate and convenient courts to settle any Dispute and, accordingly, that it will not argue to the contrary. - (d) Rights of the Noteholders to take proceedings outside England: Notwithstanding Condition 21(b) (English courts), any Noteholder may take proceedings relating to a Dispute ("Proceedings") in any other courts with jurisdiction.
+To the extent allowed by law, Noteholders may take concurrent Proceedings in any number of jurisdictions. - (e) Service of process: The Issuer and the Guarantor agree that the documents which start any Proceedings and any other documents required to be served in relation to those Proceedings may be served on it by being delivered to CEPSA UK, LTD at Office 9.
+03, 9th Floor of the Dashwood Building, 69 Old Board Street, London EC2, or to such other person with an address in England or Wales and/or at such other address in England or Wales as the Issuer or the Guarantor may specify by notice in writing to the Noteholders.
 Nothing in this paragraph shall affect the right of any Noteholder to serve process in any other manner permitted by law.
 This Condition applies to Proceedings in England and to Proceedings elsewhere.